Estimated reading time: 5 minutes

 3. Find comfort in your favorite humans.

-I can’t tell you how many times I have heard the phrase “you should try these vitamins, they totally worked for me,” or “did you try to prop a pillow under your bum?” and a million other strange, uncomfortable and inappropriate tidbits of advice.
+I can’t tell you how many times I have heard the phrase “you should try these vitamins, they worked for me,” or “did you try to prop a pillow under your bum?” and a million other strange, uncomfortable, and inappropriate tidbits of advice.
 It can be so awkward when people want to share “helpful” information, especially when all you need is a hug and a little prayer.
-Weed out the unhelpful people and cling to the friends that will sit with you and eat chocolate or go shopping or better yet, binge eat chocolate after a long day of shopping.
+Weed out the unhelpful people and cling to the friends that will sit with you and eat chocolate or go shopping, or better yet, binge eat chocolate after a long day of shopping.

 4. Be thankful for the gift of grace.